Clinically Proven Platelet-Rich Plasma Treatments

 What Is It?

-PRP has been used in dermatology, plastic surgery, aesthetic medicine, wound healing, sports medicine, and orthopedics for many years.
+PRP has been used in dermatology, plastic surgery, aesthetic medicine, wound healing, sports medicine, and orthopaedics for many years.

-The PRP system offered at DermNurse involves extracting a small amount of the clients blood and spinning it down to create a platelet rich plasma (AKA Liquid Gold) which contains concentrated amounts of the clients own growth factors.
+The PRP system offered at DermNurse Medical Aesthetics involves extracting a small amount of the clients’ blood and spinning it down to create a platelet-rich plasma (A.K.A.
+Liquid Gold), which contains concentrated amounts of the clients’ own growth factors.
 When injected into the skin, these growth factors stimulate stem cells and fibroblasts.

 Our process is backed by clinical research as most effective in producing the best PRP results.
-For example, we use a twice sterile wrapped double syringe and spin the blood to produce PRP with approximately 2.5 times the normal concentration and practically free from red and white blood cells thereby producing the most clinically significant results.
-Unlike other systems, there are no stabilizers added to the PRP so the product injected into your skin is 100% pure from your body and back to your body.
-Lastly, the safety and efficiency of this process/system has been Health Canada and FDA approved.
+For example, we use a twice sterile wrapped double syringe and spin the blood to produce PRP with approximately 2.5 times the normal concentration and practically free from red and white blood cells, thereby producing the most clinically significant results.
+Unlike other systems, there are no stabilizers added to the PRP, so the product injected into your skin is 100% pure from your body and back to your body.
+Lastly, the safety and efficiency of this process/system have been approved by the Health Canada and FDA.

 *Lifestyle factors can influence the longevity of results.

-Typically swelling is reported within the first 24 hours of treatment lasting up to 72 hrs.
+Typically, swelling is reported within the first 24 hours of treatment, lasting up to 72 hours.